Healthy Homes Assessment Waipatu

 Draught Stopping Waipatu

-If you are able to feel external air entering or a clear draught from a crack or a gap or crack, then it is probably a gap or hole which requirements sealing in any way.
+If you can feel external air getting in, or see an unobstructed draught coming from a gap or hole, then it’s likely to be a gap or crack that requirements sealing in some way.
 Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that let air into or out within your house require seals.
-For example, if an open fireplace isn’t used it could cause draughts, and should be shut from.
-Property managers and landlords are responsible for ensuring that these draughts are stopped as much as possible.
+Gaps greater than 3mm that allow air to enter or exit within your house require to be sealed.
+For example, if the open fireplace is not in use, it can create draughts.
+This should be shut off.
+Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent imaginable.

-There is no require to block off holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows could be required to allow for the movement of the building when the home warms and cools so that they are able to be closed and opened rather than securing.
-We will test the windows and doors during your Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows could be required to allow for movement of the structure as the household warms and cools to allow them to be closed and opened rather instead of being stuck.
+We will examine every window and door in the Healthy Homes assessment of your rental property.

 draught stopping building inspections